mikependon/RepoDB.NET/pages/operations/updateall.md

 }
 ```

-By default, it uses the primary or identity column as the qualifier.
+By default, the primary or identity column is used as a qualifier.
 You can override it by simply passing the list of fields in the `qualifiers` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString))